TomNuttall/aws-websockets-demo/README.md

 # Web Socket Demo

+Small game used as part of a presentation on learning and studying for AWS certification.

-Demo Project: Web socket api used to handle communication between connected game clients and host.
+Web socket api used to handle communication between connected game clients and host.

 The api has an endpoint for connecting to and an endpoint to send messages back.